bralax/ShotPut/README.md

         ```
         The endpoint will have to be manually specified as internally the system can not determine the runtime value of this variable.

-    2. If the endpoint handler is a lambda function `ctx -> {...}` the system will run through the function and try to pull out important pieces of information.
+    2. If you document on the endpoint registration and the handler is a lambda function `ctx -> {...}` or you document on a method declaration the system will run through the function and try to pull out important pieces of information.
 It will look for every call to `.queryParam`, `.formParam`,`.pathParam`,`.status` and more to build out a skeleton of the information that needs to be provided in the javadoc comment.
-Currently this process of interpretting the content of an endpoint can only be done on a lambda expression.
+Currently, if you write the comment on the endpoint registration, this process of interpretting the content of an endpoint can only be done on a lambda expression.
 This is due to a current system limitation in which it can not currently locate a function outside the scope of the current function.
-Also similar to 1, a call to these methods will be ignored if the "field" parameter in the call is a variable not a constant.

 ## Building